JaidenDeChon/jaiden.dev/content/project-spotlights/self-aware-grid.md

-## Part 1 - A challenger approaches
+## A challenger approaches

 SelfAwareGrid came about due to an interesting design requirement given to me by our UI/UX team.
 It started as a head-scratcher and ended up becoming my first foray into publishing NPM packages, using GitHub Pages, and contributing to the open-source community in general.

-In 2020, my [Beast Code]([https://www.beast-code.com](https://www.beast-code.com/)) team and I began scaffolding an exciting new project.
-(For security purposes, I won’t say the real name here.
-Instead I’ll refer to it as *Super*.) *Super* was something of a special one as its prototype had made waves throughout our customer base about a year prior, and now, that same customer was ready to support full-time development on the project.
+In 2020, my [Beast Code](https://www.beast-code.com) team and I began scaffolding an exciting new project which we'll call _Super_. *Super* was something of a special one as its prototype had made waves throughout our customer base about a year prior, and now, that same customer was ready to support full-time development on the project.

 Our UI/UX team brought a strong game and provided us with a sleek, modern design.
 One of the views in the app would contain a grid of cards.
 Each card was to expand and grow larger when hovered.
 Pretty simple, right?